kirbycope/react-native-tests/README.md

    * With [Expo](https://expo.io/) tools, services, and React, you can build, deploy, and quickly iterate on native Android, iOS, and web apps from the same JavaScript codebase.

 ## Creating the Project
+With Expo tools, services, and React, you can build, deploy, and quickly iterate on native Android, iOS, and web apps from the same JavaScript codebase.
 1. To create a new project, run the command `expo init AwesomeProject`
 1. Select 'blank' by pressing [Enter]
 1. Name your project by typing `AwesomeProject` and then press [Enter]